 This was featured as a playable song in Guitar Hero 1. (thanks, Airk - Skagway, AK)

-Frank Zappa once surprised members of Black Sabbath by covering this song with his own band at a gig that Sabbath attended.
+Frank Zappa once surprised members of Black Sabbath by covering this song with his own band at a gig Sabbath attended.